truthcoin/www.truthcoin.info/_posts/2017-07-07-pos-still-pointless.md

 I think it is hard for Vitalik to both [a] constantly tell us which PoS chain we should be on, and [b] constantly evade capture by the mob / world governments / private investigators.

 And, last I heard, there were all kinds of scalability / uptime problems with PoS, which again I am going to just ignore.
-(And these are just the theoretical problems -- remember how much we have learned about PoW's little quirks [block withholding, selfish mining, relay/broadcast strategy, ASICBoost, etc] in just a few years of using it in practice).
+(And these are just the known/theoretical problems -- remember how much we have learned about PoW's little quirks [block withholding, selfish mining, relay/broadcast strategy, ASICBoost, etc] in just a few years of using it in practice).

 For now lets just say that PoS does indeed get more bang for its buck -- this is *irrelevant* to my argument about waste.
 Even if PoS is more secure than PoW, it is still just as wasteful as PoW.
 The "buck" of PoS is the same as the "buck" of PoW, whatever their respective "bangs".